 Panel Members: (left to right opposite): Dr Sara Kalvala, Dr James Stratford, Dr Nick Lee, Dr Emmanuel de los Santos, Professor Alfonso Jaramillo

-The WISB lab is going out on the road this Summer, with a pop-up lab at the Coventry FabLab for local school students to try their hand at synthetic biology.
+The WISB lab went on the road in Autumn 2016 to give children from a number of local schools the chance to try their hand at synthetic biology.

-WISB Researchers are working alongside a local schools’ academy and the Coventry FabLab to deliver this interactive and engaging short-course programme that’s centred on synthetic biology, related STEM subject areas, scientific techniques and principles.
+WISB Researchers worked alongside FabLab Coventry, the Midlands Academy Trust, and Think Higher to deliver an interactive and engaging short-course programme that was centred on synthetic biology, related STEM subject areas, scientific techniques and principles.